 - Develop a Transportation Improvement Program (TIP) for projects that receive federal funding in Duluth, Minnesota, and Superior, Wisconsin.

-- Develop, adopt and use a Public Participation Plan that identifies the overall strategies and specific steps the MIC will take to engage the project stakeholders at each phase of the planning process.
+- Develop, adopt and use a Public Involvement Plan that identifies the overall strategies and specific steps the MIC will take to engage the project stakeholders at each phase of the planning process.

 - Adopt a Work Program and Budget that identifies the MIC’s transportation planning activities and budget for a two-year period.